markbsigler/markbsigler/README.md

 - Business Management with P&L, Metrics driven for Startups and Fortune 500

-- Technical expertise in Cloud, DevOps, and Big Data leveraging Automation and Orchestration
+- Expertise in Cloud, DevOps, and Big Data leveraging Automation and Orchestration

 - Entrepreneurial Collaborative Leader and Manager building Cross Functional Global Teams